 Oakridge real estate guide & listings for sale

-Single detached homes and townhouses are the main housing type in Oakridge.
-This part of the city offers mainly three bedroom and four or more bedroom homes.
-About 85% of the units in the neighbourhood are occupied by homeowners whereas the remainder are rented.
-Around one third of properties in this part of the city were built between 1960 and 1980, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
+Single detached homes are the main housing type, representing many dwellings in Oakridge, while townhouses make up most of the remaining housing stock.
+This neighbourhood is primarily composed of three bedroom and four or more bedroom homes.
+Homeowners occupy about 85% of the units in Oakridge and the rest are rented.
+About one third of homes in this part of London were constructed in the 1960s and 1970s, while many of the remaining buildings were built pre-1960 and in the 1980s.